 2. Consider journaling

-Some people find that journaling helps to ease their OCD symptoms by providing a safe space to record their thoughts.
+Some people find that journaling helps to ease their OCD symptoms by providing a safe space to record their thoughts and worries.

-Research has also found that journaling can improve anxiety, mental distress, and well-being in participants suffering from OCD.
+Research has found that journaling can improve anxiety, mental distress, and well-being in those suffering from OCD.

 Check out our guide to journaling if you’d like to get started.